 However, those who dig a little deeper will see this vast South American country has so much more to offer the gastronomic world.

-When it comes to eating meat at an Argentinian restaurant, we can confidently say that you should believe all of the hype you hear.
+When it comes to eating meat at an Argentinian restaurant, you should believe all of the hype you hear.
 Prepared and cooked in a traditional way, tucking into a piece of red meat at an Argentinian eatery is dining at its purest form.

 The perfect accompaniment to a well-cooked steak, chimichurri is a delicious South American condiment or marinade classically made with chopped parsley, garlic, olive oil, oregano and a splash of wine vinegar.

-Seasoned with a mix of herbs and spices, provoleta is usually served as a starter or side dish, but vegetarians dining at an Argentinian restaurant can also choose to order a larger serving as a main course.
+Seasoned with a mix of herbs and spices, provoleta is usually served as a starter or side dish.
+However, vegetarians dining at an Argentinian restaurant can also choose to order a larger serving as a main course.

 Malbec or Bonarda wine

-Wine lists at Argentinian restaurants can often be the star attraction, with bottles of Malbec and Bonarda in high demand.
+Wine lists at Argentinian restaurants are often the star attraction, with bottles of Malbec and Bonarda in high demand.
 Whatever tipple you choose, make sure to make a note of the name, as you’ll be wanting to share it with friends and family.

 Depending on the recipe, empanadas can be filled with anything from beef and peppers to olives and spinach.
 Wonderfully crafted, homemade empanadas are a sight to behold.

-If you truly want to sample some authentic food at an Argentinian restaurant, locro is one of the country’s national dishes.
-A warm, hearty stew popularly eaten by communities living in Argentina’s mountainous areas, ingredients in a traditional locro include hominy, beef, and vegetables such as potato and squash.
+Locro is a warm, hearty stew popularly eaten by communities living in Argentina’s mountainous areas.
+Ingredients in a traditional locro include hominy, beef, and vegetables such as potato and squash.